Meet our Youth Grant Winners

 Every kid deserves an opportunity to play sports.

 Since the beginning, that’s been the simple—and powerful—belief behind the Madison Area Sports Commission (MASC) Youth Grant program.
-With support from the local community and the IRONMAN Foundation, more than $470,000 has been awarded to programs that give underserved youth access to activities that teach leadership, teamwork and provide lifelong physical and mental health benefits.
+Since 2011, the MASC Youth Grant has awarded $598,951 to 137 local organizations that teach leadership, teamwork and provide lifelong physical and mental health benefits for underserved youth.
+Thanks to the local community and IRONMAN Foundation for their generous support.

-In August, the Madison Area Sports Commission and its Advisory Board announced the awardees of our most recent round of grants: 10 new organizations were awarded a total of $32,748.
+In March, the Madison Area Sports Commission and its Advisory Board announced the awardees of our most recent round of grants: Nine new organizations were awarded a total of $21,790.
 From facility space to equipment to coaching education, these programs are among the best working to fuel the future of sports in Greater Madison.
-So far in 2024, we’ve granted more than $55,000 to these local programs!

 Read on for a Q&A with the inspirational, entrepreneurial leaders of these organizations as part of our series on MASC Youth Grant awardees.